Identifying contaminated sites

 - a search of the Site Registry

-- contact previous owners and the local municipality for their records regarding the parcel
+- contact previous owners and the local municipality for their records on the parcel

 - one or more site visits to visually inspect buildings, property, equipment, land, surface water, and vegetation for indicators or presence of contamination